N3FS/N3FS-website/rules.md

 short_title: Rules
 ---

-We've laid down some rules we expect all players and users of the N3FS to follow.
+We've laid down some rules we expect all players and users of N3FS to follow.
 For the avoidance of doubt, all rules are upheld at staff's discretion.

 ## Rules